paulpaul60229/Exploration-of-phenol-derivative-on-QUBO-solvers/README.md

 # Exploration-of-phenol-derivative-on-QUBO-solvers
+Code for the paper
+"Efficient exploration of phenol derivatives using QUBO solvers with group contribution-based approaches"
+# Notes
-The weight factor data and the code for exploration of phenol derivatives
+* The weight factor data for the experiment is included in this project.
+* The code for applying Gurobi optimizer and digital annealing in this problem is provided.